marcusschwartz/tradendiff/README.md

 * n - Total number of records in all log files.
 * j - Largest number of trades in any extreme_jitter time period.
 * Runtime upper bound: O(n + j log j)
-** Honestly this is a guess, I am not a mathematician and I have not evaluated the algorithms used in the sortedcollections package.
+    * Honestly this is a guess, I am not a mathematician and I have not evaluated the algorithms used in the sortedcontainers package.
 * Space upper bound: O(j)

 ## To-Do

+* Add unit tests.
 * Investigate alternatives to CsvReader that are more graceful about different field types while still being performant.